 Why Is Aligning Employees With Company Goals Important?

-In an organisation, employees can feel like cogs in a large, incomprehensible machine.
+In an organization, employees can feel like cogs in a large, incomprehensible machine.
 If their assigned roles have no apparent purpose and if their work is seldom acknowledged as a key part of the whole, employee morale may suffer.
-This is why giving those employees a sense of purpose and place is very important and one way to achieve this is through organisational alignment.
+This is why giving those employees a sense of purpose and place is very important and one way to achieve this is through organizational alignment.
 Every employee should know exactly what goal they’re individually working towards and how this individual contribution helps towards the larger purpose.
-Full organisational alignment should include having the roles of senior management clearly defined for employees so that everyone feels part of the same team.
+Full organizational alignment should include having the roles of senior management clearly defined for employees so that everyone feels part of the same team.
 This works to break down silos, encourage teamwork between departments, and can help to more effectively communicate strategy.

 Here are three ways to help ensure your employees are aligned:

 The first step in establishing alignment should always include the effective use of one-to-ones.
 One-to-ones need to be scheduled frequently enough for real-time information to be usefully communicated and obtained.
 This means that managers should communicate organizational changes in a timely fashion, check on engagement levels, and have regular conversations with employees about how happy they are with their current situation.
 If your one-to-ones are infrequent then your employee alignment could have been significantly compromised for some time and your projects derailed without you even knowing about it.